-The costs associated with filing an I-131 application will vary depending on what kind of travel document you are applying for and whether or not you decide to use the help of an immigration attorney.
-The different travel documents you can apply for using the I-131 application are:
+The I-131 Application for Travel Document is a form that a foreign national submits to U.S. Citizenship and Immigration Services (USCIS) in order to apply for one of various types of travel document (for foreign travel and return to the United States).
+The costs associated with filing an I-131 application depend on what kind of travel document you are applying for and whether or not you decide to use the help of an immigration attorney.

 When you first meet with an attorney, you will almost always have to pay a consultation fee.
-A consultation fee can range anywhere from $50 to several hundred dollars depending on where the attorney is located and the size of the firm they work for.
+A consultation fee can range anywhere from $75 to several hundred dollars depending on where the attorney is located and the size of the firm they work for.

 If you are applying for advance parole or a refugee travel document as part of an I-485 application for adjustment of status, the attorney will generally charge you a flat fee for the adjustment of status process that will include preparation of the I-131 application.

-The downside to being charged hourly is that your fee will be less predictable and, depending on your case, you may end up spending more than you would have if you had paid a flat fee.
-For example, if you prepared your own application and it contains lots of mistakes, it is possible the attorney may spend more time fixing your work than if he or she had started the petition from scratch.
+The downside to being charged hourly is that your fee will be less predictable and, depending on your case, you could end up spending more than you would have if you had paid a flat fee.
+For example, if you prepared your own application and it contains lots of mistakes, it is possible the attorney might spend more time fixing your work than if they'd started from scratch.

 It is always a good idea to contact several attorneys to ask about their fees before scheduling your consultation.
 No matter what, make sure you select an attorney you feel comfortable with.